ryanntannn/bompiler/README.md

 npm run compile
 ```

-To run the beta assembly code, you can execute the
+To run the beta assembly code, you can execute the output.usam file in the given bsim.jar file.